 Autism changes your life in funny ways.
 Who would have thought that my happiest moment in weeks would come while I was on all fours in the bathroom staring up my son’s backside?

 I feel confident we can build on this success.
 Wish me luck.
-Viva la toilette!
+Vive la toilette!